 Companies that invest in employee training enjoy a 24% more profit margin versus companies that don’t.

 Training is an integral part of employees’ career growth.
 If not given the right training, they tend to leave jobs within the first year.
 To bridge skill gaps, assessment centers enable organizations to train their current employees and attempt to develop the skills within their staff.
 They also provide employees and organizations with concrete data on areas of improvement.
 This report serves as a benchmark to further the cause of training the staff.

 82 percent of managers, peers and direct reports of trained people witnessed positive behaviors among leaders after they have been through a leadership development program.

 Top talent and effective leaders are required to address a myriad of challenges to position the organization towards success.
 When a company improves its approach to training and developing managers and leaders, the results are astounding.
 The organizations that use assessment centers to develop their managers report higher sales, lower turnover, higher customer satisfaction and lower absenteeism.

 Unsuccessful role transitions lead to 20 percent lower employee engagement and 15 percent lower team performance.

-Feedback from assessment centres help organizations identify if the person can handle the challenges offered in the next higher position.
+Feedback from assessment centers helps organizations identify if the person can handle the challenges offered in the next higher position.
 They act as a catalyst for change, as leaders learn about the gap between their mindsets and skills and what is required of them to lead effectively.
 At an organizational level, this information can target specific growth and development programs.
 This can lead to important information for succession planning by allowing the organization to see if it has the number of employees required to move into key roles in the future.

-Guidelines and Ethical Considerations for Assessment Center Operations’ published in Journal of Management enumerates 10 essential elements of assessment centers.
+Guidelines and Ethical Considerations for Assessment Center Operations’ published in the Journal of Management enumerates 10 essential elements of assessment centers.